Sinister Wisdom: History and mandate

 In the Summer of 1983, Rich and Cliff wrapped up their final issue at Sinister Wisdom and the journal was turned over to Michaele Uccella and Melanie Kaye/Kantrowitz.

 By Issue 33, the magazine was turned over by Uccella and Kaye/Kantrowitz to notable feminist writer Elana Dykewomon.
 Dykewomon promised in this first issue as editor that she would work towards getting Sinister Wisdom to be recognized as a non-profit organization.
 Dykewomon also became the publisher of the journal.
 By the spring of 1992, with the release of Issue 46, the journal received their 501(c)(3) from the government, recognizing the journal as a non-profit organization.
 Sinister Wisdom began to be published by Sinister Wisdom Inc., as it continues to be today.

 Issue 55, published as the spring and summer issue for 1995, was edited by Caryatis Cardea, Jamie Lee Evans, and Sauda Burch.
 The journal was then turned over to Akiba Onáda-Sikwoia.
 Onáda-Sikwoia states in her "Notes for a Magazine" that she wanted to boost the number of subscriptions but that her efforts had not yielded the projected 400 new subscriptions she was hoping for.
 At this point, Sinister Wisdom provided 80 free subscriptions to incarcerated lesbians, an initiative that the journal has continued to the present.

 In 1997, Onáda-Sikwoia turned the journal over to Margo Mercedes-Rivera-Weiss, who would edit the journal until 2000.
 Fran Day, a feminist writer active in the lesbian community worked as the editor from 2000 until her death in 2010.
 Merry Gangemi was the editor from 2010 until 2013.
 The current editor is Julie R. Enszer.

+In 2014, the journal received the Michele Karlsberg Leadership Award from the Publishing Triangle.